carlosjgsousa/carlosjgsousa.github.io/about.md

 Over Vodafone, I led a team of designers which challenged me a lot not only as a professional but as a person too.
 It was a very rewarding experience and I’m grateful to have been given this opportunity.

 Today I work as a design consultant over Nagarro.
-I help clients find a link between the business needs and their customers needs using a human centered approach, delivering validated value into the market as efficiently as possible.
+I help clients find a link between the business needs and their customers needs using a human-centred approach, delivering validated value into the market as efficiently as possible.

-Personality wise, Belbin team role says I’m a Shaper, Myers–Briggs Type Indicator says I’m a ISTJ and WizardingWorld tells me I'm Gryffindor.
+Personality-wise, Belbin team role says I’m a Shaper, Myers–Briggs Type Indicator says I’m an ISTJ and WizardingWorld tells me I’m Gryffindor.
 What all this means is, I’m driven, curious, objective, I like facts and I am decisive.
-I’m a team player and someone who is there to give you a hand when you need.
-My emotions are not in front of mind but if anything people management is teaching me is how to deal with this.
+I’m a team player and someone who is there to give you a hand when you need it.
+My emotions are not in front of my mind but if anything people management is teaching me is how to deal with this.

 If you would like to find out a bit more about my career path, check my <a class="" href="https://www.linkedin.com/in/carlosjgsousa">LinkedIn</a> or <a class=" " href="#contact">contact me </a> using the form below.